Although the concept of "live" may have positive connotations, recording a production has many advantages.

-While we are talking about digital recording approaches we might as well venture into the editing domain for a moment and talk about file servers (also called video servers and media servers).
+While we are talking about digital recording approaches we might briefly venture into the editing domain and talk about file servers (also called video servers and media servers).

 Instead of videotape, file servers store audio and video information on high-capacity computer disks.
 Most broadcast and production facilities are now "tapeless," meaning that file servers are used almost exclusively.
 These are referred to as file-based systems.

 A cutaway view of a high-capacity computer hard disk is shown here.
 File servers typically consist of numerous computer hard drives.